spd123/Price-Tracker/README.md

-# Amazon-Scraper
+# Price-Tracker
-Scrapes all books over amazon.in
+Keeps track of prices on e-commerce sites.
+Currently we are supporting amazon.in .